 How do we know if threat intelligence is accurate?

-Validate intelligence against your own data: do you see the reported indicators in your network?
-Does the intelligence match your known threats?
-Compare multiple sources—if one source reports an APT activity but others don't, be skeptical.
-Also, assess the source's track record and methodology.
-Intelligence from law enforcement or reputable security researchers carries more weight than anonymous forums.
+Validate intelligence against your own data: do the reported indicators appear in your network?
+Does the reporting align with known threats to your sector?
+Compare multiple sources; if a single feed calls out APT activity that others do not, stay sceptical and dig deeper.
+Assess the source's track record, methodology and transparency about confidence levels.
+Intelligence from national CERTs, law enforcement and reputable researchers usually carries more weight than anonymous forum posts or unsourced screenshots.

-Vulnerability scanning identifies weaknesses in your systems (unpatched software, misconfigurations).
-Threat intelligence identifies which vulnerabilities attackers actually exploit and who is targeting you.
-Together: scanning finds gaps, threat intelligence prioritizes which gaps matter most for your risk profile.
+Vulnerability scanning identifies weaknesses in your systems (unpatched software, misconfigurations, exposed services).
+CTI identifies which of those weaknesses are actually being exploited in the wild and who is targeting your industry.
+Together they are powerful: scanning finds the gaps, CTI prioritises which gaps matter most for your risk profile and regulatory obligations.